Cheapest Travel Insurance Plans and Companies

 *The quotes are based on comprehensive travel insurance plans with a $2,500 international trip cost and a single traveler between 20 and 50 years old.

-Travel Insured and World Trips offer the cheapest premium travel insurance plans at $91, with Tin Leg close behind at $92.
-These plans provide exceptional medical coverage and up to $1 million evacuation limits.
-All plans provide CFAR as an optional add-on.
+Travel Insured and World Trips offer the cheapest premium travel insurance at $91, with Tin Leg at $92.
+Premium plans provide $250,000 to $500,000 medical coverage and up to $1 million evacuation limits.
+All plans include optional CFAR.

 Cheapest premium travel insurance plans: